Winter Tide

 Winter Tide is a 2017 alternate history, fantasy and horror novel by American science fiction and fantasy writer Ruthanna Emrys.
 It is Emrys' debut novel, and the second book in her three book Innsmouth Legacy series, the first being the novella, The Litany of Earth (2014).
 The series is set in the Cthulhu Mythos universe created by H. P. Lovecraft, and builds on Lovecraft's 1936 novella, "The Shadow over Innsmouth".

-Winter Tide was nominated for the 2018 Locus Award for Best First Novel, the 2018 International Association for the Fantastic in the Arts Crawford Award, and the 2019 Mythopoeic Award in Adult Literature.
+Winter Tide was nominated for the 2018 Locus Award for Best First Novel, the 2018 Crawford Award, and the 2019 Mythopoeic Award in Adult Literature.

 Plot summary

 Winter Tide is set in H. P. Lovecraft's Cthulhu Mythos universe.
 The Deep Ones are amphibious humans that once lived in the fictional port town of Innsmouth in New England.
 In Lovecraft's 1936 novella, "The Shadow over Innsmouth", the town's inhabitants, seen by many to be "frog-monsters", are rounded up by the United States government in 1928 and imprisoned in concentration camps in the western interior of the country.
 In Winter Tide's backstory, during World War II the captured Deep Ones are joined by Japanese Americans interred after the Attack on Pearl Harbor.
 At the end of the War, the Japanese, along with the remaining two Innsmouth survivors, siblings Aphra and Caleb Marsh, are released.
 All the other Deep Ones perished in the camps after being denied access to the ocean.

 Aphra and Caleb live in San Francisco with the Kotos, a Japanese family they met in the camps.
 Aphra and Caleb do their best to keep their culture alive, but have no surviving relatives to support them and no longer have access to the books the Deep Ones kept in Innsmouth.
 In 1949 Aphra is approached by FBI agent Ron Spector for help in locating Russian agents researching Deep One magic to use against the Americans during the Cold War.
 In return, Spector offers her access to the fictional Miskatonic University libraries in New England that house the confiscated Deep One literature seized during the 1928 raid on Innsmouth.
 These books are considered "dangerous" by the government and very few people are allowed access to them.
 Aphra is suspicious of anyone in the government, but agrees to help the FBI agent in order to gain access to material she desperately needs, and the possibility of returning to Innsmouth.